-The Robert C. Maynard Institute for Journalism Education is now accepting applications for its new Equity & Belonging Newsroom Transformation program, funded by the John S. and James L. Knight Foundation.
-The Newsroom Transformation Program leverages an embedded coaching model to help news organizations better inform underserved communities and establish workplace cultures of belonging.
+The Robert C. Maynard Institute for Journalism Education is no longer accepting applications for its new Equity & Belonging Newsroom Transformation pilot program (read the press release announcing the selection of The Gazette and GBH News).
+Funded by the John S. and James L. Knight Foundation, the Newsroom Transformation Program leverages an embedded coaching model to help news organizations better inform underserved communities and establish workplace cultures of belonging.
 Our goal is to help newsrooms become more equitable and inclusive in their reporting, workplace, and in the communities they serve.
 The team of consultants piloting the program curriculum will work closely with Maynard Institute facilitators who are steeped in the Fault Lines® training methodology.
 Two media outlets will be selected through the application process outlined below.

 Is your news organization ready to establish a more equitable workplace and provide better coverage of underserved communities?
-This program is an opportunity to make transformative change to stay relevant to and reflective of your community by making structural changes to your business models and organizational culture.
+Subscribe for email updates about our next program application period.

 About the Equity and Belonging Newsroom Transformation Program

 The new initiative will embed consultants in news organizations to assess the organization’s internal processes, analyze cultural dynamics and help establish core workplace values of diversity, equity, inclusion and belonging (DEIB).
 The pilot program will take place over five months and each news outlet will receive coaching to create the strategies, plans, benchmarks and training to implement these values.